urmel79/Jupyter_GettingStarted2ML/SVM_Iris_parameter_tuning.md

 ```

 <!-- #region tags=[] -->
-# STEP 0: Get the data
+# STEP 0: Get the dataset

 Since this is intended to be an introduction to the world of machine learning (ML), this step does NOT deal with the design of an application suitable for ML and the acquisition of valid measurement data.